Ellanity/Ellanity/README.md

                         ✨ My name is Eldar Paplauski
                     </p>
                     <p>
-                        ✨ I studied at the
+                        ✨ I have completed my studies at the
                         <a class="chaise-btn chaise-btn-secondary chaise-btn-iframe" href="https://www.bsuir.by/"><span class="chaise-btn-icon fullscreen-icon"></span><span>BSUIR University</span></a> (2020 - 2024)
                         Faculty of Information Technology and Management, specialty Artificial Intelligence.
+Now I am a certified specialist.
                     </p>
                     <p>
                         ✨ In school received a prize-winning diploma in regional olympiads in sports programming